sustrik/libdill/tutorial-protocol.md

 }
 ```

 To understand what this is good for think of it from user's perspective: You call `hquery()` function and pass it a handle and the ID of quux handle type.
 The function will fail with `ENOTSUP` if the handle is not a quux handle.
 It will return pointer to `quux` structure if it is.
-You can use the pointer to perform useful work on the object.
+You can use the returned pointer to perform useful work on the object.

 But wait!
 Doesn't that break encapsulation?
 Anyone can call `hquery()` function, get the pointer to raw quux object and mess with it in unforeseen ways.

 But no. Note that `quux_id` is defined as static.
 The ID is not available anywhere except in the file that implements quux handle.
 No external code will be able to get the raw object pointer.
 The encapsulation works as expected after all.

-That being said, we can finally implement our new user-facing function:
+All that being said, we can finally implement our new user-facing function:

 ```c
 int quux_frobnicate(int h) {